Numbers & Facts

 The extremely extensive database of the LIFE EUROKITE project offers the opportunity, not previously available to this extent, to provide the basis for discussion and decisions on a strictly scientific basis and both with an open outcome and without any preference or preconceived opinion.
 The aim is never to stand up for or against something, but to provide objective and scientifically reliable facts for the decision-makers.

 The final scientifically based analysis of the causes of mortality is currently being carried out by independent scientific institutions in several European countries.
-The first publications in renowned scientific journals are not expected until the end of 2023 at the earliest.
-The LIFE EUROKITE project runs until January 31, 2027.
-Further evaluations and publications will be carried out at least up to this point in time.
 Compliance with internationally accepted scientific standards *) is of course also mandatory for EU-funded research projects by the MEGEG and its scientific cooperation partners.

 Research & Monitoring